 This degree program will include thirty-six semester hours, at least twenty-seven of which must be at the graduate level.
 The twenty-seven hours will include the thesis courses -- ADV 698A followed by ADV 698B.
 Students must be registered for the thesis (ADV 698B) course the semester in which the thesis is submitted.
 No more than 9 semester hours of upper-division undergraduate courses are permitted in the thirty-six-hour program.
-The Minor consists of a minimum of six hours in a supporting subject or subjects.
+The supporting coursework consists of a minimum of six hours in a related subject or subjects.
 Requirements for degree are as follows:

-Fall Y1 Creative Strategies ADV 387 Media Management ADV 385 Quantitative & Qualitative Research ADV 382 Spring Y1Theories of Persuasive Communication ADV 382JElectiveElective/Minor Fall Y2Thesis A ADV 698AMinorElective Spring Y2 Graduate Campaigns ADV 391K Thesis B ADV 698B Elective/Minor
+Fall Y1

+Creative Strategies ADV 387

+Media Management ADV 385

+Quantitative & Qualitative Research ADV 382

+Spring Y1

+Theories of Persuasive Communication ADV 383J

+Elective

+Elective/Supporting work

+Fall Y2

+Thesis A ADV 698A

+Supporting work

+Elective

+Spring Y2

+Graduate Campaigns ADV 391K

+Thesis B ADV 698B

+Elective/Supporting work

 Core Class